omranjamal/sync-atom/README.md

 - If a `sideEffect` is provided, it is executed atomically as part of the update (i.e. no other update or side-effect will be running simultaneously against the atom).
-- Can be cancelled via an optional `AbortController` as last argument.
+- Can be cancelled via an optional `AbortSignal` as last argument.

 ### `async` `atom.waitFor`